Sumer7568/seed-emotion-classification/README.md

    cd seed-emotion-classification
 Install the required Python packages:

-Bash
 pip install -r requirements.txt
-Update the path variable inside the script to point to your local or mounted dataset directory.

-Usage
-To train the model and generate the evaluation metrics, run the main script:

-Bash
 python src/train_svm.py
-(If you are running this in Google Colab, you can upload the notebook file and run the cells directly).

 Results
 The model evaluates performance across three emotional states: